 There are potential conflicts of interest which the directors and officers of the Company may be subject in connection with the operations of the Company.
 Some of the directors and officers of the Company may be, or may become, engaged in the mineral exploration or mining industry, and situations may arise where directors, officers, and promoters will be in direct conflict with the Company.
 Such conflicts must be disclosed in accordance with, and are subject to such other procedures and remedies as apply under, the Ontario Business Corporations Act, and the applicable statutes of the jurisdictions of incorporation of the Company's subsidiaries.

-The following are risks related specifically to the arrangement (the "Arrangement") that the Company entered into with Atacama Pacific (see "Asset acquisition subsequent to June 30, 2018" section on page 2 of this document).
+The following are risks related specifically to the "Arrangement" that the Company entered into with Atacama Pacific.

 Failure to Realize Anticipated Benefits of the Arrangement